 We have several outstanding restaurants with only 5 minutes walking distance from the hotel.
-These restaurants are offer tipical hungarian dishes on a big scale however everybody can choose for itself from the international cuisines as well.
-Stex Ház is a well known hungarian restaurant which has excellent service and it is just located next door.
-Close to our aparthotel you can find Corvin Plaza Shopping center where you can find many restaurants from different cultures.Book Apartment
+These restaurants offers typical Hungarian dishes on a big scale however everybody can choose for him/herself from the international cuisines as well.
+Stex Ház is a well known Hungarian restaurant which has excellent services and it is just located next door.
+Close to our aparthotel you can find Corvin Plaza Shopping center where you can find many restaurants from different cultures, shops, drugstore and bakeries.Book Apartment

 After getting off from the blue main line metro station: Corvin Negyed, walk up the escalator to Corvin Plaza Shopping center and behind Corvin Plaza Shopping center you will find Kisfauldy street.
 Then just walk 300 meters to Kisfaludy street no 18.

 "The hotel is conveniently located directly in the city centre.
 The staff was pleasant, price good, the rooms clean and well-furnished." — Niclas, Askim

 "Location is good, room is comfortable and service is nice" — Ashley, Stotfold Hitchin

 "Friendly staff, excellent location.
 One of the few hotels where WiFi worked perfectly." — Gregory, Reigate